BoonChinLook/whether-weather-app/README.md

 All data in this project is hard-coded, and the project demonstrates templating, reusable components, multi-page navigation, user interface design, static deployment on Netlify and the use of Git version control.

 ## Features
-- **Additional Weather Insights**: Highlights key statistics such as average temperature, highest and lowest temperatures, strongest winds, and rainiest day.
+- **Weather Insights**: Highlights key statistics such as average temperature, highest and lowest temperatures, strongest winds, and rainiest day.
 - **Bulma Framework**: Utilizing Bulma CSS for consistent, responsive design
 - **City Dashboard**: Ability to switch between cities (Lisbon, Helsinki, Stockholm) to view their current weeks weather conditions.
 - **Clean UI with Weather Icons**: Visual indicators for conditions (sun, rain, mist, etc.) enhance readability and user experience.
 - **Contact Section**: Contact form with name, email, and message fields, along with additional company details (email and phone number).
 - **Current Weather Overview**: Displays today’s weather with temperature, condition (e.g., misty, sunny), wind speed, and precipitation chance.
 - **Hourly Forecast**: Provides detailed hourly weather details including temperature, wind, and chances of precipation, with weather icons for easy visualization.
-- **Responsive Navigation**: Mobile-friendly navbar with hamburger menu
+- **Responsive Navigation**: Mobile-friendly navbar with hamburger menu.
 - **Weekly Forecast Table**: Shows a structured 7‑day table with max/min temperatures, wind speeds, and precipitation chances with a summary of the weather for the week.

 ## Tech Stack